Ken-Kabutu/RxChecker-Project/README.md

   - This is a simple and intuitive meal checker app , that checks fun facts about meals

 ### Description
-Meal Finder web app using HTML, CSS &amp; Vanilla JavaScript
+RxChecker web app using HTML, CSS & JavaScript

 ### Documentation